-The 'Earth Survival System (ESS) mini' cooking, WASH and growing system
+The 'Earth Survival System (ESS) mini' cooking, WASH, seedling, compost and growing systems

 The Kon-Tiki 'Essential' (KTE) biochar kiln, used to produce biochar for compost->Permafert